Everything You Need To Know About Recycling Makeup

 Aside from the technicalities of location, there’s also the fact that many makeup products cannot be recycled.
 The top culprits are anything with a mirror, pump, applicator, or magnet, and makeup brushes, too.
 "There’s not a pump in the industry that’s recyclable," Āether Beauty founder Tiila Abbitt previously told Refinery29.

-Herrera also emphasizes the importance of emptying out any excess product; this applies whether you're sending the packaging off to organizations or just curbside.
+Herrera also emphasises the importance of emptying out any excess product; this applies whether you're sending the packaging off to organisations or just putting them in recycling bins.
 Doing this ensures that harmful chemicals don't end up being thrown into waste streams as facilities have to physically remove what's inside.
-The best way to clean out the leftover product is to rinse out the packaging and put the excess into a sealed jar before sending it off to the landfill; this proper seal guarantees that chemicals aren't seeping into the trash, which is ultimately harmful to the air.
+The best way to clean out the leftover product is to rinse out the packaging and put the excess into a sealed jar before sending it off to the landfill; this proper seal guarantees that chemicals aren't seeping into the rubbish, which is ultimately harmful to the air.

 What Now?

-So, you’ve done your research and realized that some of your favorite products can’t be curbside recycled.
-That’s where recycling programs come in.
-Start off by researching to see if the brand that makes the product offers any initiatives; if it doesn't, that’s when you can look into organizations like TerraCycle.
-Signing up is free — and most programs under the organization are, too — and once you’ve registered, you can look into all the programs offered and solutions like zero waste boxes.
+So, you’ve done your research and realised that some of your favourite products can’t be recycled.
+That’s where recycling programmes come in.
+Start off by researching to see if the brand that makes the product offers any initiatives; if it doesn't, that’s when you can look into organisations like TerraCycle.
+Signing up is free — and most programmes under the organisation are, too — and once you’ve registered, you can look into all the programmes offered and solutions like zero waste boxes.
 In the United States alone, TerraCycle has recycled over 16 million pieces of beauty packaging, and now works with brands like eos, Burt's Bees, and L'Occitane.

 Advertisement